lsst/rtn-106/index.rst

 Timeline
 ========

-**Goal:** Execute the alerts end-to-end demo by the end of November 2025.
+The goal is to execute the alerts end-to-end demo by the end of November 2025, with a contingency of mid-December.

-Contingency: mid-December 2025.

 Prerequisites